 Wireless security cameras can also expose you to digital spying.
 The FTC recommends only buying security camera systems that encrypt your data and only running the signal off of WiFi protected by WPA2 (or similar) security.

-Conveniently, Your Friendly Neighborhood Computer Guy can help with all of this.
+Conveniently, YFNCG can help with all of this.
 Our technicians can install wireless and wire-free systems quickly and properly.
 We can even set up security on your WiFi router for an added layer of digital protection.

 Which should you buy?

 Now for the most important question: which is best for you?